GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools.md

 :::

-:::{tab-item} Join attributes by location (summary) For performing additional calculations in combination with a spatial join, the QGIS tool  __Join attributes by location (summary)__ is really helpful.
+:::{tab-item} Join attributes by location (summary) When performing additional calculations in combination with a spatial join, the QGIS tool  __Join attributes by location (summary)__ is really helpful.
 This functionality closely resembles the previously outlined workflow; however, the algorithm extends its capabilities by calculating statistical summaries for the values from matching features in the second layer.
 These summaries encompass a wide range of options, including __minimum__ and __maximum values__, __mean values__, as well as __counts__, __sums__, __standard deviation__, and more.

 ```{figure} /fig/en_join_attributes_by_location_summary.PNG
 ---